-U.S. quietly sharing its estimate of Russian war casualties: More than 75,000 killed or injured
+U.S. Quietly Sharing Its Estimate of Russian War Casualties: More Than 75,000 Killed or Injured

 A legislator who recently visited Ukraine confirmed Wednesday that the estimate had emerged in a briefing from the State Department, Department of Defense, the Joint Chiefs of Staff and the Office of the Director of National Intelligence.
 Earlier in the day, a reporter for CNN tweeted the estimate and said it had been shared in a classified House briefing.

+Casualty estimates for militaries on both sides are highly speculative, U.S. officials have said.
+They often give ranges rather than specific numbers, although last week, the CIA director estimated that 60,000 Russian soldiers had been killed or injured.
+And some estimates have gone as high as 80,000 casualties.

-If accurate, the loss of 75,000 troops to death or injury would amount to a staggering loss: Estimates of the number of Russian forces in Ukraine ranged as high as 150,000 in the spring, meaning roughly half could be out of action.
+If the Biden administration’s current estimate is accurate, it represents a staggering toll.
+Estimates of the number of Russian forces in Ukraine ranged as high as 150,000 in the spring, meaning roughly half could be out of action.

 Pentagon officials have said that losing just 10% of a military force, including those killed and injured, renders a single unit unable to carry out combat-related tasks.
 Such losses also affect the morale and cohesion of a military unit.